Apollo 12: Lunar orbit and Moon landing

-at 110:32:36.2 (06:54:36 UT on November 19, 1969), just 535 ft from the Surveyor probe.
+at 110:32:36.2 (06:54:36 UTC on November 19, 1969), just 535 ft from the Surveyor probe.
 This achieved one objective of the mission, to perform a precision landing near the Surveyor craft.

 The lunar coordinates of the landing site were 3.01239° S latitude, 23.42157° W longitude.
 The landing caused high velocity sandblasting of the Surveyor probe.
 It was later determined that the sandblasting removed more dust than it delivered onto the Surveyor, because the probe was covered by a thin layer that gave it a tan hue as observed by the astronauts, and every portion of the surface exposed to the direct sandblasting was lightened back toward the original white color through the removal of lunar dust.

 Lunar surface activities

 When Conrad, the shortest man of the initial groups of astronauts, stepped onto the lunar surface his first words were "Whoopie!
 Man, that may have been a small one for Neil, but that's a long one for me."
 This was not an off-the-cuff remark: Conrad had made a US$500 bet with reporter Oriana Fallaci he would say these words, after she had queried whether NASA had instructed Neil Armstrong what to say as he stepped onto the Moon.
 Conrad later said he was never able to collect the money.

 To improve the quality of television pictures from the Moon, a color camera was carried on Apollo 12 (unlike the monochrome camera on Apollo 11).
 When Bean carried the camera to the place near the LM where it was to be set up, he inadvertently pointed it directly into the Sun, destroying the Secondary Electron Conduction (SEC) tube.
 Television coverage of this mission was thus terminated almost immediately.

 After raising a U.S. flag on the Moon, Conrad and Bean devoted much of the remainder of the first EVA to deploying the Apollo Lunar Surface Experiments Package (ALSEP).
 There were minor difficulties with the deployment.
 Bean had trouble extracting the RTG's plutonium fuel element from its protective cask, and the astronauts had to resort to the use of a hammer to hit the cask and dislodge the fuel element.
 Some of the ALSEP packages proved hard to deploy, though the astronauts were successful in all cases.
 With the PSE able to detect their footprints as they headed back to the LM, the astronauts secured a core tube full of lunar material, and collected other samples.
 The first EVA lasted 3 hours, 56 minutes and 3 seconds.